nzakas/understandinges6/manuscript/13-Modules.md

 export * from "./example.js";
 ```

-By exporting everything, you're including the default as well as any named exports, which may affect what you can export from your module.
-For instance, if `example.js` has a default export, you'd be unable to define a new default export when using this syntax.
+When you export everything, you are including all named exports and excluding any default export.
+For instance, if `example.js` has a default export, you would need to import it explicitly and then export it explicitly.

 ## Importing Without Bindings